slanderson2025/US_Myeloma_Trends_Dashboard/README.md

 Be sure to update your working directory in the app.R file:
 #setwd('/Set/Your/Working/Directory/Here')

+The data, deployment, and image folders are for maintenance purposes only.

 For additional information, please refer to the Reference Documents folder: https://github.com/slanderson2025/US_Myeloma_Trends_Dashboard/tree/main/documentation